miyako/4d-plugin-extract/README.md

 The sample `.docx` file has `835` semantic chunks, or paragraphs.

 A decoder-only model can generate `1` embedding for the entire document in `0.269` seconds if the model and graph are fully loaded in memory.
 Otherwise it will take longer.
 This strategy prioritises speed over relevance.
-The same decoder-only model can generate `1` embedding for each of the `835` semantic chunks in `27.415` seconds.
-Using a decoder-only model with small chunks is rather wasteful.
+The same decoder-only model can generate `1` embedding for each of the `835` semantic chunks, or  `84` embeddings with up to `100` chunks each in the same time.

 An encoder-only model can generate `84` embeddings with up to `100` chunks each in `3.886` seconds.
 This strategy balances speed and relevance.
 The same encoder-only model can generate `1` embedding for each of the `835` semantic chunks in `6.107` seconds.
 This strategy is granular but lacks context awareness.